Taurine-Technology/ubuntu-server-22-pi-image/README.md

 # Ubuntu Server 22 Pi Image

-A custom OVS-enabled Raspberry Pi Image with Docker, a bridge and L2 enabled by default.
+A custom OVS-enabled Raspberry Pi Image with Docker, a bridge and L2 capabilities enabled by default.

 ## Instructions